-NMLS #907795 Licensed Residential Mortgage Lender in NY, PA, CT, FL and NJ (by the NJ Department of Banking and Insurance).
+NMLS #907795 Licensed Residential Mortgage Lender in CA, WA, GA, TX, PA, CT, FL, SC and NJ (by the NJ Department of Banking and Insurance).
 Equal Housing Opportunity Lender.
 When and if acting as a broker, Get A Rate will not make commitments or fund mortgage loans.
 Registered NY Mortgage Broker.
 All NY mortgage loans are arranged with third party lenders - Get A Rate LLC does not directly offer or guarantee NY interest rates or loan programs and does not directly issue commitments or make final decisions on loan terms.
 Authorized website by the New York State Department of Financial Services.

 An advertised rate is not guaranteed and does not constitute an approval.
 Actual payments will vary based on your individual situation and current rates.
 Not all applicants will be approved.
 Minimum credit score requirements apply.
 The lock period for your rate is 30 days.
 Fees and charges may apply.

 Full documentation, acceptable properties, insurance, and additional underwriting is required.
 Loans are secured by liens against real property.
 Terms, conditions, and restrictions apply.
 NY Loans are arranged through third parties.
 Lending services may not be available in all areas.